HL7/davinci-alerts/source/pages/guidance.md

 #### Profiling Bundles vs. MessageDefinition and GraphDefinition

-The set of resources within the message and there relationship to each other can be represented as tree-like graph of resources as illustrated in figure 3 below:
+The set of resources within the message and there relationship to each other can be represented as an interconnected graph of resources as Figure 3 below illustrates (note that this a simplified and incompleted representation of possible resources in message):

 {% include img-portrait.html img="generic_message_graph.svg" caption="Figure 3" %}

 This structure can be formally defined using one of two alternate FHIR objects: